1 July 2021 (updated annually)

 Your account-based pension payments will cease once the account balance is exhausted.

-You should also keep in mind issues that may interrupt your retirement strategy, such as the possibility of redundancy or an unplanned early retirement once you're over 56.
+You should also keep in mind issues that may interrupt your retirement strategy, such as the possibility of redundancy or an unplanned early retirement.